codemononoke/Blogsio/README.md

 - [x] Read and engage with other user's blogs
 - [x] Effortlessly manage profile details
 - [x] Responsive design for seamless access on all devices
-- [ ] Comment on blogs to facilitate discussions
-- [ ] Like feature for expressing appreciation

 ## Running Locally